Improved Contact Graph Routing in Delay Tolerant Networks with Capacity and Buffer Constraints

 \subsubsection{Capacity management}

 {{sec: proposedcapaManagement}}

+In terms of the contact graph, capacity-feasibility enforcement uses contact splitting to update the vertex set: from the current set of contact segments $V_c^0$ to a new set $V_c$ in which the portions already consumed by routed bundles are removed.

-This approach requires knowledge of each bundle's size.
+This approach requires knowledge of each bundle's size $S$.
 The algorithm begins by searching a route for bundle $i$.
 Similarly to the linear-volume approach, the algorithm excludes contacts with insufficient volume for the bundle.
 Once the shortest path is selected for this bundle, the \gls{cp} is modified as follows: We remove the part of the contact consumed by the bundle from the \gls{cp} before performing the route search for subsequent bundles.
-The length of the contact to be erased is $t_{\text{Tx,}i}^{\text{C}_j}$, starting from the start time of the contact or the arrival time of the bundle at the contact's sender node, whichever occurs later.
-The transmission time $t_{\text{Tx,}i}^{\text{C}_j}$ for bundle $i$ over contact C$_j$ is:
+In the contact-graph view, this contact splitting updates $V_c^0$ to $V_c$ (only contact segments with sufficient remaining capacity remain in $V_c$).
+The length of the contact to be erased is $t_{\text{Tx,}i}^{\text{C}_j}$, starting from the contact start time $t_{1,j}$ or the arrival time of the bundle at the contact's sender node, whichever occurs later.
+The transmission time $t_{\text{Tx,}i}^{\text{C}_j}$ for bundle $i$ over contact $\text{C}_j$ is:

 This contact splitting creates two new contacts (or one in case of shortening, see Section \ref{sec: ct splitting intro}) that replace the original one in the \gls{cp}.
 We apply this operation to all contacts in the selected route.
-All subsequent route searches use this modified \gls{cp}.
+All subsequent route searches use this modified \gls{cp} (i.e., the updated vertex set $V_c$).
 These modifications are permanent and must propagate to all nodes performing route searches.

 \textbf{Example.} In Figure \ref{fig: volumeLinVSreal}, after the route search and the route selection for the initial bundle $a$ (striped rectangle), the \gls{cp} becomes as represented in Table \ref{tb: contact_plan_afterA}.
 The new \gls{cp} is then used for the route search of subsequent bundles.
 In this case, the part of contact $\text{C}_3$ between $t_i$ and $t_i+t_\text{Tx,a}^{\text{C}_3}$ is not an option for future bundle and no collision will therefore occur.